semaphoreP/codeastro/Day3/exampledoc/README.md

 ```

 3. In this example, we will create documentation for the function
-`correlate.py`, which is located in `Day3/exampledoc/` directory in
+`correlate.py`, which is located under the `Day3/exampledoc/` directory in
 the codeastro repository.
 Start by using `cd` to move into the
 `exampledoc` directory.